heeyapro/ThreatCraft/README.md

 - loadable kernel modules (PID-23L1) and
 - Linux namespace isolation (PID-23L2).

+After adding the implementation details to the assets, click “OK”.

 > 📌 Note: It is not mandatory to provide implementation details for all assets.

 <img src="asset/20260502_181157.png" alt="config" width="100%">